Thinking of standing for election or re-election next year?

 Thinking of standing for election or re-election next year?
 The questions you should ask yourself

-Now the general election is out of the way, people’s minds are starting to turn to next year’s local elections.
-Which may or may not happen before the next general election… but as a fixed date in the political calendar they do provide some certainty for planning both party activities and personal decisions about whether or not to stand.
+Moreover, for all the glorious gains in last May’s local elections, they also showed how far the party still has to go in standing more often.
+The Liberal Democrats only contested half the seats up for election last May.
+So I hope that in addition to more people than usual thinking about standing, more people than usual are also encouraging others to think about standing.

+Of course, saying yes to standing isn’t the right answer for everyone.
+There’s a whole bundle of factors that go into making the right decision, from the electoral through to the personal.

-Knowing what it takes to be a good candidate and then a good councillor is vital to winning elections – and to then making something out of the opportunity the voters have given you.
+In particular, knowing what it takes to be a good candidate and then a good councillor is vital to winning elections – and to then making something out of the opportunity the voters have given you.

-So here are seven questions to ask yourself if you are thinking of standing in the local elections next May or in a council by-election before then.
+So here are seven questions to ask yourself if you are thinking of standing in the elections next May:

 What will you do differently from a councillor of another party?